 - Smoking, high alcohol consumption, use of recreational or bodybuilding drugs

-The examination should be focused and performed on all patients:
+The examination should be focused and performed on all patients with ED:

 - Genitourinary examination (it is necessary to detect, for example, Peyronie's disease, gonadal anomalies, retractile foreskin).

 - Attention to any endocrine (including testicular size and secondary sexual characteristics), neurological or vascular causes as appropriate, especially if indicated by the history.

 - Pulse (including peripheral pulses) and blood pressure if recent readings are not available.
 Because ED shares risk factors with CVD, a full cardiovascular assessment should be performed.

 - Rectal examination in patients over the age of 50 years.